AleksanderB-hub/ContrastSkill/README.md

 ### Supervised Contrastive Intermediate Trained Models

 To facilitate reproducibility, we released each of the Stage 2 models.
 To work properly, these should be downloaded and uploaded into the ContrastSkill directory (i.e., Models).
-Models can be accessed here:
+Models can be accessed below:
 - BERT (https://huggingface.co/Aleksandruz/ContrastSkill_BERT)
 - RoBERTa (https://huggingface.co/Aleksandruz/ContrastSkill_RoBERTa)
 - JobBERTa (https://huggingface.co/Aleksandruz/ContrastSkill_JobBERTa)